Capitol-flowers-subhero.jpg

 LOC Organizational Priority

-In addition to adopting eight legislative priorities for 2023-24, the LOC Board has adopted an overarching organizational priority that will be a focus for grassroots advocacy between cities and their respective legislators, and for the LOC’s advocacy team to use as a key message with legislative leadership and the governor’s office.
+In addition to adopting legislative priorities for 2025-26, the LOC Board has adopted an overarching organizational priority that will be a focus for grassroots advocacy between cities and their respective legislators, and for the LOC’s advocacy team to use as a key message with legislative leadership and the governor’s office.

 The purpose of this organizational priority is to make it clear to the state that cities play an integral role in providing critical core services to our citizens, but are being asked to do more with fewer resources.
 In past legislative sessions, the LOC has seen unfunded mandates, attacks on local revenues and preemption of local control.
 Many cities are facing significant budget challenges that have been intensified by recent events, but the need for critical core service delivery remains and is more even more important due to these unprecedented times.
 The LOC is urging the state to partner with us, and more importantly, to avoid legislation that could further restrict a city’s ability to meet core service delivery and address the challenges of city budgets.